neilchvz/infrastructure-portfolio/bash/macos-networking/connect-to-server/README.md

 ## Why this script exists
 Originally built to automate connections to a Rackspace-hosted file server.
-The GUI dialog approach was intentional — rather than silently mounting a drive, the visible prompt served two purposes: notifying users that a connection was being established, and giving them the satisfying sense that IT had built something polished for them.
+The GUI dialog approach was intentional: rather than silently mounting a drive, the visible prompt served two purposes: notifying users that a connection was being established, and giving them the satisfying sense that IT had built something polished for them.

-One of the earlier scripts in this collection — included as a reference for using `osascript` to create user-facing dialogs from shell scripts, a technique that has proven useful across many subsequent workflows.
+One of the earlier scripts in this collection, it's included as a reference for using `osascript` to create user-facing dialogs from shell scripts, a technique that has proven useful across many subsequent workflows.